Skip to main content

 mlynwodny old timeline

-It is one of the oldest mills of former East Prussia.
+It is one of the oldest mills in the former East Prussia.

 stare foto